 - Governors must give their consent for all residential visits in advance.
-This must be noted in the governing Body Meeting minutes. - The LA must approve all residential visits in advance via the QES24 website. - A pre-visit must be carried out to any new residential centres by the lead member of staff in order to assess risk and help organise the visit. - All adults accompanying children on a residential visit must all be subject to enhanced DBS check. - We do not take parents and carers on residential visits unless there are exceptional circumstances. - Behaviour as stated below applies to residential visits. - Where a child has additional behaviour concerns, a meeting will be arranged with parents, lead teacher, Head teacher and a member of the Governing body so that very clear expectations are set out.
+This must be noted in the governing Body Meeting minutes. - The LA (Local Authority) must approve all residential visits in advance via the QES24 website. - A pre-visit must be carried out to any new residential centres by the lead member of staff to assess risk and help organise the visit. - All adults accompanying children on a residential visit must all be subject to enhanced DBS check. - We do not take parents and carers on residential visits unless there are exceptional circumstances. - Behaviour as stated below applies to residential visits. - Where a child has additional behaviour concerns, a meeting will be arranged with parents, lead teacher, Head teacher and a member of the Governing body so that clear expectations are set out. - Parents will be advised to contact the head teacher in the first instance for any emergencies whilst their child is away.
+If contact cannot be made, they will be advised to contact the centre directly and this is only for exceptional/emergency reasons.